dougwollison/index-pages/readme.txt

 == Installation ==

-1. Upload the contents of `indexpages.tar.gz` to your `/wp-content/plugins/` directory
+1. Upload the contents of `index-pages.tar.gz` to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Usage Documentation ==